Social Media

 • DV advocates are essential, frontline workers whose work requires specialized skills and training.
 It is a 24/7 job, requiring us to meet DV survivors where they are – at the police station, in court or the hospital – to provide critical, life-saving services.
 DV advocates have never received a cost-of-living adjustment on the contracts we have with New York State.
 We urge the NYS Legislature to support legislation to include DV advocates in all future COLAs.

 • New York State has the highest demand for domestic violence services in the country.
-We have seen a 62% increase in demand for services since before the pandemic.
+We have seen a 64% increase in demand from the year before.
 NYS must stand up for survivors of domestic violence.

 • New York’s judges fail to recognize and appropriately respond to DV and child abuse in child custody and visitation proceedings.
 35 children have been killed by a parent during custody proceedings in New York since 2016.
 We must require courts to prioritize the safety of children!
 Pass Kyra’s Law!